hmislk/hmis-analyzer-middleware/README.md

 # The Middleware for the Open-Source Hospital Management System Initiated by Dr M H B Ariyaratne

+> **Note:** This middleware is no longer supported and has been replaced by a new Java-based middleware available at [https://github.com/hmislk/limsmw](https://github.com/hmislk/limsmw).

 ## Title - The Middleware for the Open Source Hospital Management Information System

 ## Description - This is the middleware for analyzers to connect to HMIS API throuhgh RESTFul service.